 How To Improve Amazon Conversion Rate Using Amazon Storefront

-In this chapter, we’ll discuss how you can improve conversion rates from your Amazon Store pages.
+In this section, we’ll discuss how you can improve conversion rates from your Amazon Store pages.

 Here, you’ll learn how to make Amazon Storefront work for you and how to analyze your performance.